-Calculations of life expectancy and rates of death by disease rely on the collection and analysis of health records, registrations of births and deaths, and collection of census data.
+Calculations of life expectancy and rates of death by disease rely on the collection and analysis of health records and census data, and registrations of births and deaths.
 These records are not always reliable, so their use to indicate trends is sometimes debated by experts in this field.
 They are, however, essential to an understanding of population changes.

 Using population statistics, Farr identified what he called ‘healthy districts’, which tended to be rural areas.
-Cities were deemed overpopulated and filthy, and therefore unhealthy.
+Cities were seen as overpopulated and filthy, and therefore unhealthy.
 Colonies such as New Zealand were regarded as distant healthy districts, so statistics about their inhabitants were of interest in Britain for comparative purposes.

 In New Zealand, Pākehā births and deaths were officially recorded from 1848, and from 1875 fuller information about the person and their cause of death was collected for death certificates.
 By the 1870s virtually all Pākehā deaths were registered, so by that time the records could be usefully analysed.
 Only since the later 20th century, however, has the cause of death been described well enough to interpret fully.